brandendupont-mcw/second-cms/src/documentation-pages/serving_victims.md

 ---
 # Serving Victims

-This dashboard presents information about the office’s engagement with victims, witnesses, and the general community.
+This dashboard presents information about victimization, victim characteristics, and the office’s engagement with victims, witnesses, and the general community.

-**Why is this important?** Effective engagement helps develop the mutual transparency and trust needed to advance community safety and well-being. <br>
+**Why is this important?** Understanding the victim population, providing effective services, and timely engagement helps develop the mutual transparency and trust needed to advance community safety and well-being**.** <br>

 <br>